sunnyknarayan/Sunny_Kumar_Weather_App_test/README.md

 2) Run "npm install".
 3) To install axios, "npm install axios".
 4) To install react table, "npm install react-table"
-5) For bypassing CORS issue, please visit - https://cors-anywhere.herokuapp.com/corsdemo and click on "Request temporary access to the demo server button"
+5) For bypassing CORS issue, please visit - https://cors-anywhere.herokuapp.com/corsdemo and click on "Request temporary access to the demo server button".
+The apis are modified accordingly.
 6) Run "npm start" and application will run on localhost:3000